-Edge Hill University’s stunning campus is located in the heart of the North West, close to the thriving market town of Ormskirk and a short distance from Liverpool, Southport and Manchester.
+Voted in the top 15 universities in the UK for local life (WhatUni Student Choice Awards 2020), Edge Hill is situated in the heart of the North West of England, close to the thriving market town of Ormskirk and the vibrant cities of Liverpool and Manchester.

 Edge Hill University is a 15 minute walk from the historic market town centre of Ormskirk.
 Set on a beautiful campus but walking distance to a town centre with a growing nightlife, Edge Hill represents the best of both worlds.
 The town has several historic landmarks including the Gothic-style Grade II listed Clock Tower erected in 1876, and the Church of St Peter and St Paul dating from around the 12th Century, one of only three in England to include both a central spire and a western tower, and unique to the North West.

 More information on Ormskirk and its amenities can be found on the Discover Ormskirk website.

 Ormskirk is home to many excellent restaurants, cafes and tearooms.
 Whether you are looking for British, Portuguese, Tapas, Italian, or Asian Fusion, Ormskirk is an increasingly popular foodie destination.
 Many locations also offer value for money set menus or early diner menus which are great for students on a budget.

 Edge Hill Students’ Union run lots of fun events on campus from welcome week to the Graduation Ball.
 The Students’ Union bar and club is staffed mainly by students and open until 2am or 3am every night in term time so you can meet with friends without even leaving campus.
 Ormskirk town centre is also home to bars, pubs, and clubs to suit all budgets with many offering student nights so it’s easy to find a place to suit your nightlife needs.
 Check out our student blogs here to find out what our current students think of the nightlife at Edge Hill.